googlefonts/oxidize/README.md

 1. Read/write use (compilers, utilities)
    * Performance is less critical here.
 We don't want to be *slow*, but we don't need the level of performance obsession shaping needs either.

 For read-only users we may need to support readonly mmap access.
 Crates like zerocopy and the like suggest this is possible.
-Establishing a clean pattern here should be tackled early ([poc exploration](https://github.com/rsheeter/rust_read_font)).
+Establishing a clean pattern here should be tackled early. https://github.com/googlefonts/oxidize/pull/3 proposes a path forward.

 ### Offer memory safety for text rendering